cjdbarlow/bedside-notebook/anaesthesia/general/tiva.md

 #Total Intravenous Anaesthesia

+*The interpretation of BIS-processed EEG waveform is [covered elsewhere](/anaesthesia/general/eeg.md).*

-TIVA is the creation of general anaesthesia soley by intravenous drugs.
+TIVA describes provision of general anaesthesia solely by intravenous drugs (though some consider nitrous oxide to be a reasonable adjunct).
 TIVA can be delivered via:
 * Target-Controlled Infusions
 Pumps programmed with pharmacokinetic models targeting a plasma or effect-site concentration of drug.
 * Rate-Controlled Infusions